-- ✓ Safety glasses will be worn on jobsites or in Intech fabrication shops at all times.
+- ✓ Eye Protection will be worn on jobsites or in Intech fabrication shops at all times.
 This is mandatory. - ✓ Face shields must be worn whenever there is a risk of receiving eye injuries from flying particles, hazardous substances, projections, or dangerous light rays.
-Such a risk is present when using saws, drills, grinders, powder-actuated tools, and cold chisels, chipping guns, roto-hammers, jackhammers and other equipment. - ✓ A welder's helmet or goggles with proper shaded lens will be worn when welding, or cutting, or when doing a job that requires looking at the process. - \checkmark Hardhats will be worn on the job at all times.
-This is mandatory. - ✓ Hand protection must be worn for work exposing you to hazardous substances, cuts or burns. - ✓ Work boots in good condition shall be worn on the job.
+Such a risk is present when using saws, drills, grinders, powder-actuated tools, and cold chisels, chipping guns, roto-hammers, jackhammers and other equipment. - ✓ A welder's helmet or goggles with proper shaded lens will be worn when welding, or cutting, or when doing a job that requires looking at the process. - ✓ ANSI approved Type II safety helmets (meets requirements of testing for vertical, front, back and side impacts and punctures) will be worn on the job at all times.
+This is mandatory. - ✓ Hand protection must be worn for work exposing you to hazardous substances, cuts or burns.
+Gloves shall be rated with a minimum of cut resistance level 4. - ✓ Work boots in good condition shall be worn on the job.
 No tennis shoes.
 Clothing must be OSHA compliant. - ✓ Personal fall protection must be worn when you are subject to a fall of (6') six feet or more from any location to a surface below, when guard rails or other protection are not in place. - ✓ Clothing appropriate for the work shall be worn.
 Loose clothing shall not be worn around tools, machinery or equipment in which it might become entangled. - ✓ Approved Class II Orange or Lime Green Safety Vests shall be worn whenever there is, or is likely to be, exposure to vehicle and equipment traffic and/or earthmoving equipment. - ✓ Hearing protection will be worn when required by the Noise Control Safety Orders and as the foreman or employee deems it necessary.
 Employees are encouraged to use hearing protection at any time they are exposed to loud noise and use is required when exposed to 50% dose, (85 dBA for 8-hour time weighted average.) - ✓ A nuisance dust mask, no less than N-95 type, will be worn when requested by employees.
 Fit testing and instructions in proper use and care will be provided.
 Use of both straps is required. - ✓ A properly approved, selected, and fitted respirator will be worn when exposed to harmful levels of dust, hazardous gases, vapors, mists and fumes.
 If there is a need to use respirators, a written respirator program will be followed.
 Medical exams, training, and fit testing are required before workers are allowed to use a respirator.
 Proper positive and negative fit test by the employee is required at each use.
 Proper cleaning, inspections, and proper storage is required and enforced.